harshit2123/Chatbot-App/README.md

 ## Verification audit

-Every claim in this README was re-checked against the running system rather than assumed from the code.
+Every claim in this README was checked against a running system rather than assumed from the code.
 This section records what was tested, the observed result, and how to reproduce it.
 Where a claim did **not** hold, that is stated too.

+**Status after the SDK extraction.** The instrumentation and durability claims below were re-run against the current architecture and are reproduced verbatim from that run.
+The browser-based checks (live provider traffic, dashboard rendering) date from before the Celery worker was removed and have **not** been repeated — the paths they covered are unchanged, but that is an argument, not a measurement, and is labelled as such where it appears.

 ### Automatic instrumentation